pooniena2/my-portfolio/README.md

 # Portfolio

-An personal portfolio used as my digital resume.
+A personal portfolio used as my digital resume.

 ## Tech Stack
 - Javascript